evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: evTransFER: a framework for event-based facial expression recognition

 where $\hat{Z}_m$ and $\hat{Z}_M$ are the 1\% and 99\% percentiles of $\hat{Z}$.

 Finally, $\hat{Z}'$ is mapped from $[0,1] \rightarrow [0,255]$ (saturating values outside the 1\% and 99\% percentiles), to generate the projection in the RGB image space.
-We call our proposed event-based data representation \textit{Temporal Information of Events} (TIE).
-Figure \ref{fig:tie-representation} illustrates the process to obtain the TIE representation.
+We refer to our proposed event-based data representation as \textit{Temporal Information of Events} (TIE).
+Figure~\ref{fig:tie-representation} illustrates the process to obtain the TIE representation.